 In his free time, Bobby enjoys the outdoors through hunting, fishing, and playing golf.

-Dr. McKinley is Professor of Physical Medicine and Rehabilitation (PM&R) and Director of Spinal Cord Injury (SCI) Medicine at Virginia Commonwealth University (VCU) Health System.
+Dr. McKinley is currently a Professor and serves as Director of Spinal Cord Injury (SCI) Medicine in the Department of Physical Medicine and Rehabilitation at Virginia Commonwealth University (VCU) Health System and Sheltering Arms Institute.
 He has served as Project Director for the VCU SCI Regional Model System of Care (a grant supported by the National Institute on Disability and Rehabilitation Research).
 He is also Director of the PM&R Residency Training Program at VCU and board certified in PM&R, Electrodiagnostic Medicine and Spinal Cord Medicine.
 Dr. McKinley completed his residency training in PM&R in 1989 at VCU and remained on faculty to focus on clinical, academic and research pursuits.
 He has presented to numerous regional and national conferences and has published extensively within his expertise of spinal cord injury.

 Board Member: Dr .William Carter, VCU Health